bardyaxy/olympia-toast-bardya/README.md

 ## Building the Site

-The HTML pages are assembled by a small Node.js script located in `scripts/build.js`.
+The HTML pages are generated from templates using a small Node.js script located in `scripts/build.js`.
+Templates use [EJS](https://ejs.co/) so common elements like the header and footer are included from the `includes/` directory.
+Source templates live in the `src/` folder and running the build will render them to plain HTML at the project root and under `dist/`.
 Install dependencies once and then run the build command:

 ```bash